 Secondly, we are structured in our working operating model.
 We make our key decisions together and trust each other to make the little day to day calls.
 We jointly manage our team, taking it in turns to lead individual weekly operational meetings but monthly one to ones together, and similarly we try and fit as many strategic meetings in on our cross over the day.
 We may work on certain projects and casework alone aligned to our skills and experience, but we lead our strategic plan together.

 And finally, our values and guiding principles to our job share mean that we know what matters to each other, how we work with each other and importantly, sets boundaries.
 We work on the basis that a home day is just that and have clear boundaries in place with each other and our stakeholders to protect that.

 How do you handle your personal growth?

-We also think it is really important to grow as a job share partnership, so we network and share ideas around ways of working in a job sharing arrangement through @thejobsharepair, learning from others’ experience and learnings too.
+We also think it is really important to grow as a job share partnership, so we network and share ideas around ways of working in a job-sharing arrangement through @thejobsharepair, learning from others’ experiences and learnings too.

 👍👏❤️ Follow the @thejobsharepair on Instagram